Never Give a Sucker an Even Break: Plot

 At this point, Pangborn has had enough of the absurd script and yells at Fields, telling him to leave the studio.
 Fields goes to a soda fountain to drown his sorrows in an ice cream soda.
 Breaking the fourth wall, Fields remarks to the audience, "This scene is supposed to be in a saloon, but the censor cut it out!"

 Back at the studio, when Gloria Jean learns Fields has been sent away, she tells the flustered Pangborn that she will quit if her uncle is fired.
 She and Fields make plans to travel, and she goes into a shop to buy some new clothes.
-Just then, a middle-aged matron (Kay Deslys) asks for help getting to the maternity hospital, where her daughter is about to give birth.
+Just then, a middle-aged matron asks for help getting to the maternity hospital, where her daughter is about to give birth.
 Fields volunteers, thinking the matron is in distress, and she takes the back seat of his car.
 He speeds her through the streets and expressways of Los Angeles, where he tangles with pedestrians, cars, and a hook-and-ladder fire truck.
 When his passenger passes out, Fields drives even more urgently.
 He arrives at the hospital, wrecking his car in the process, with his passenger shaken but unhurt.
 Gloria Jean, who has just arrived in a taxi, asks Uncle Bill if he's all right.
 He replies "Good thing I didn't have an accident.
 I'd never have gotten here."
 Gloria Jean smiles and says to the audience "My Uncle Bill...but I still love him!"